Name: Donny Schatz

 Since 1999, Schatz has spent time during the winter months in the U.S. racing sprint cars in Australia.
 His success “Down Under” has been remarkable, as he’s won a number of major events both in the World Series Sprintcar tour and major events at Sydney Speedway, Supercheap Auto Archerfield Speedway in Brisbane and at Premier Speedway in Warrnambool.
 As a result, he’s created quite a following in Australia.

-During the past three seasons, Schatz has expanded his racing to also include Dirt Late Model competition.
+During the past four seasons, Schatz has expanded his racing to also include Dirt Late Model competition.
 After finishing fourth in the 2012 Prelude to the Dream event at Tony Stewart’s Eldora Speedway in Rossburg, Ohio, Schatz has continued to compete more and more behind the wheel of his No. 15 Petro of Fargo/Crossroads Truckstop/Fastlane Car Wash backed machine.
 He earned victories in North Dakota in each of the last three seasons.
-He also made his World of Outlaws Late Model Series debut in July 2014 and competed in both the Knoxville Late Model Nationals and Bad Boy Buggies World Finals in each of the last three seasons.
+He also made his World of Outlaws Late Model Series debut in July 2014 and competed in both the Knoxville Late Model Nationals and Textron Off Road World Finals in each of the last four seasons.

-Schatz and his wife, Erica, reside in Fargo, N.D., with their daughter, Savanna.
-Schatz is a licensed pilot and spends a great deal of time working with his parents in their family truck stop businesses in Fargo and Minot.
+Schatz is a licensed pilot and spends a great deal of time working with his parents in their family truck stop businesses in Fargo, where he resides, and Minot.
 He is an avid outdoorsman who enjoys hunting and snowmobiling.